FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 • Personal, friendly service

-• Digital banking, Bill Pay and eStatements
+• Online and mobile banking with Bill Pay and eStatements

 Disclosures

-Rates are effective as of December 6, 2023.
+Rates are effective as of May 15, 2024.

 1. The Interest Rate and Annual Percentage Yield (APY) are as of the effective date and are subject to change without notice.
 Subject to 1099 reporting.
 Fees may reduce earnings.